What is a "qualified retirement plan"?

 - A 403(b) tax-sheltered annuity plan for employees of public schools or tax-exempt organizations

-- An individual retirement account under section 408(a) or an individual retirement annuity under section 408(b) (IRAs)
+- An individual retirement account under section 408(a) or an individual retirement annuity under section 408(b) (known as an IRA)

 To determine whether your plan is a qualified plan (most but not all plans are), check with your employer or the plan administrator.